Blequi/binarytree/README.md

 -- loading the module
 local binarytree = require("binarytree")

--- creating a binary tree instance using the default comparer for numbers, -- but ensuring elements are distinct local tree = binarytree(nil, true)
+-- creating a binary tree instance using
+-- the default comparer for numbers (first parameter = nil), -- but ensuring elements are distinct (second parameter = true) local tree = binarytree(nil, true)

 -- adding numbers to it